 Various cat registries recognize the Cymric differently.
-For instance, the Cat Fanciers’ Association considers the breed to be a longhaired variety of the Manx breed.
-With the CFA, the breed is called Longhair Manx and it follows the Manx breed standard, which specifies both Shorthair Manx and Longhair Manx.
-The International Cat Association and the Canadian Cat Association both recognize the Cymric as an entirely separate breed from the Manx.
-With both TICA and the CCA, the Cymric has its own breed standard.
+For instance, the Cat Fanciers’ Association considers the breed to be a long-haired variety of the Manx breed.
+The CFA calls the breed Longhair Manx, and it follows the Manx breed standard, which includes both Shorthair Manx and Longhair Manx.
+The International Cat Association and the Canadian Cat Association both recognize the Cymric as a separate breed from the Manx.
+Both TICA and the CCA have established a unique breed standard for the Cymric.

-Cymric cats are highly intelligent and playful.
-Some are even known to chase after and retrieve toys.
+Cymric cats are intelligent and playful.
+Some are even known to play fetch with toys.
 Help your Cymric get enough exercise by encouraging play with a variety of fun and stimulating toys and climbing opportunities, including feather wands to chase and cat towers to climb.
-Cymric cats are people-oriented, so they don’t do well when left alone for long periods of time.
+Cymric cats are people-oriented, so they don’t do well when left alone for long.

 Common Health Problems

 Cymric cats and Manx share the same health concerns.
-The gene that causes the Cymric and Manx to be tailless carries other health concerns.
-Called Manx syndrome, Cymric and Manx cats can be born with spinal defects (typically spina bifida) that can cause neurological issues, difficulty standing or walking, or problems with urinating or defecating.
+The gene that causes the Cymric and Manx to be tailless is associated with spinal defects like spina bifida, which can cause neurological issues—difficulty moving normally or elimination difficulty.
 Such problems are typically noticed early (before six months of age).
-Depending on the severity of the condition, the kitten may be humanely euthanized.
+Depending on the severity of the condition, the kitten may need to be humanely euthanized.

 Diet and Nutrition